 Since it has an automatic signup mechanism, the multi-tenant application would give the vendors an advantage.
 It also automates the configured domain and the sub-domain.
 Setting the default data and configuring the program are other automated activities.

 You can include an additional layer with multi-tenancy-based applications to allow customization while also retaining an underlying codebase that remains consistent for all users, including, of course, all new customers.

 In the multi-tenant system, the tenant can manage updates by downloading and upgrading local applications.
 When configuring backups and recovery options, this model allows for better overall control.
 This also allows for the backup of each user to be carried out separately.

-Disadvantages of multi tenant model
+Disadvantages of the multi-tenant model

 1. Greater security risk

 Strict authentication and access controls need to be in place to prevent clients from reading, writing, and updating each other’s data.
 What’s more, there is a risk that data corruption can propagate through all the clients in an instance – a risk multi-tenant hosts work hard to mitigate.